Opinion dynamics: Statistical physics and beyond: Preliminaries: Concepts and tools

 \subsubsection{Fragmentation}

-A possible outcome of opinion dynamics is fragmentation, i.e., the separation of individuals into several groups, where individuals hold similar opinions within groups, but dissimilar between groups \cite{bramson_disambiguation_2016}.
-When fragmentation occurs, there can be more than two groups, such that the distance between all pairs of groups does not have to be maximal.
-As we will describe in \sref{sec:models}, fragmentation can emerge in continuous models of opinion dynamics when several groups are formed along one dimension (as for example in the bounded confidence model under low bounds of confidence).
-Fragmentation can also occur in multidimensional models when groups form in various combinations of values along the dimensions, for example, filling the corners of a hypercube (see \fref{fig:polarization2}) \cite{schweighofer_agent-based_2020}.
+A possible outcome of opinion dynamics is fragmentation, i.e., the separation of individuals into several groups (also called clusters, poles, modes, or fragments), where individuals hold similar opinions within groups, but dissimilar between groups \cite{bramson_disambiguation_2016}.
+When fragmentation occurs, there can be more than two clusters, such that the distance between all pairs of clusters does not have to be maximal.
+As we will describe in \sref{sec:models}, fragmentation can emerge in continuous models of opinion dynamics when several groups are formed along one dimension (as in the bounded confidence model under low bounds of confidence).
+Fragmentation can also occur in multidimensional models when clusters form in various combinations of values along the dimensions, for example, filling the corners of a hypercube (see \fref{fig:polarization2}) \cite{schweighofer_agent-based_2020}.

-Fragmentation has been seen as a form of ``polarization'', a concept which we will discuss in more detail below.
-Specifically, in the picture of \emph{community fragmentation} \cite{bramson_disambiguation_2016}, a society is considered more polarized the more it can be broken into many subgroups.
-The \emph{multi-polarized} opinion distribution in \fref{fig:polarization2} is therefore both: fragmented and polarized.
-However, in many works consider opinion distributions more polarized when they are fragmented into only two poles, a state also referred to as bipolarization.
+Fragmentation has been understood as a form of ``polarization'', a concept which we will discuss in more detail below.
+Specifically, in the picture of \emph{community fragmentation} \cite{bramson_disambiguation_2016}, a society is considered more polarized the more it can be broken into several subgroups.
+The \emph{multi-polarized} opinion distribution in \fref{fig:polarization2} is therefore both fragmented and polarized.
+Some works consider polarized opinion distributions as those fragmented into two poles only, a state known as \emph{bipolarization} \cite{mas_differentiation_2013,velasquez-rojas_opinion_2018,saintier_model_2020}.
 Within this concept of polarization, more fragmentation indicates less polarization.

-Fragmentation may be characterized by the number of groups (also called clusters, poles, modes, or fragments) that can be distinguished in the opinion distribution.
-This is done, for example, for the Deffuant-Weisbuch model \cite{deffuant_mixing_2000} where the well-defined groups emerge.
-However, even in this model, it can be non-trivial to assess when clusters can be distinguished, and how to deal with small groups of agents in-between major clusters (see e.g. \cite{ben-naim_bifurcation_2003, lorenz_repeated_2007}).
+Fragmentation is usually characterized by the number of groups in the opinion distribution, such as those arising in the Deffuant-Weisbuch model (\sref{subsubsec:bounded_confidence}).
+Even in this model, it can be non-trivial to assess what a cluster is, and how to deal with small groups of agents between major clusters \cite{ben-naim_bifurcation_2003, lorenz_repeated_2007}.
 Moreover, simply counting the number of different groups discards differences in the group sizes.